meltingice/psd.js/README.md

 ## Installation

-Before installing from npm, you must install libpng, which is available on all popular package management systems.
-On OSX with homebrew, you can do `brew install libpng`.
-The install success for node-png is currently hit or miss, so alternate image packages are currently under consideration.

-Once your system is ready, simply add to your package.json dependencies or run `npm install psd`.
+PSD.js has no native dependencies.
+Simply add `psd` to your package.json or run `npm install psd`.

 ## Basic Usage